Names and identifying details have been changed to protect client privacy. Published with written consent.

 Outcomes at 16 Weeks

-- GAD-7 score dropped from 18 to 5, a move from the severe range down into mild-to-normal.
+GAD-7 score dropped from 18 to 5, a move from the severe range down into mild-to-normal.

-- Zero panic attacks in the final six weeks of treatment, down from three or more per week at intake.
+Zero panic attacks in the final six weeks of treatment, down from three or more per week at intake.

-- Full return to in-office work, including two successful board-level presentations.
+Full return to in-office work, including two successful board-level presentations.

-- Sleep improved from 4.2 hours to 7+ hours per night (self-reported average).
+Sleep improved from 4.2 hours to 7+ hours per night (self-reported average).

 Six-Month Follow-Up

-At her six-month follow-up, Sarah reported continued stability.
+At her six-month follow-up, she reported continued stability.
 She had taken a promotion to VP of Marketing, proactively scheduled two short "tune-up" sessions ahead of a high-pressure product launch, and described her relationship with anxiety as "a manageable part of being a human being, not a disorder that runs my life."

 She had also started informally mentoring a junior colleague who was struggling with similar workplace anxiety.
 In her own words, she had become "the person I wish I'd had six years ago."